hailinphysics/sctc/README.md

 ### 1. Complexity Index

-The `complexity_index` function computes the complexity index (CCI) and gene contribution index (GCI) for a given single-cell transcriptome dataset.
+The `complexity_index` function computes the Cell Complexity Index (CCI) and Gene Complexity Index (GCI) for a given single-cell transcriptome dataset.

 #### Usage